Battle for Terra: Home media

-Battle for Terra was released on DVD and Blu-ray Disc September 22, 2009 by Lionsgate Home Entertainment.
-Battle for Terra was released in France in French and English version by Rézo Films on DVD and Blu-ray Disc October 20, 2010 and include a 3D version of the movie with 4 3D glasses.
+Battle for Terra was released on DVD and Blu-ray Disc on September 22, 2009 by Lionsgate Home Entertainment.
+Battle for Terra was released in France in French and English versions by Rézo Films on DVD and Blu-ray Disc on October 20, 2010 and include a 3D version of the movie with 4 3D glasses.
 A Region B Blu-ray 3D was released in Germany.
+The film is also available to purchase on Fandango at Home (formerly known as Vudu) streaming service.

 Reception

 The film has received mixed reviews from critics.
-Based on 94 reviews collected by Rotten Tomatoes, the film has an average rating of 5.52/10, and a score of 49% from critics, saying that "Despite its earnest aspirations to be a thought-provoking sci-fi alternative, Battle for Terra lacks both a cohesive story and polished visuals, and fails to resonate."
-Another review aggregator, Metacritic, gives the film an average score of 54% based on 19 reviews, indicating "mixed or average reviews".
+Based on 96 reviews collected by Rotten Tomatoes, the film has an average rating of 5.52/10, and a score of 50% from critics, saying that "Despite its earnest aspirations to be a thought-provoking sci-fi alternative, Battle for Terra lacks both a cohesive story and polished visuals, and fails to resonate."
+Another review aggregator, Metacritic, gives the film an average score of 54% based on 19 reviews, indicating "mixed or average" reviews.

 The film opened at #12 in the United States, grossing $1,082,064 in 1,159 theaters with an average of $934 per theater.
 The film's international box office began May 14, 2009 in Russia with a 5th place opening of $332,634 at 83 screens.
 Battle for Terra's current worldwide total is $6,101,046.